 Building on Existing Funds and Funding Programs

 Many communities are trying to finalize how they will spend their American Rescue Plan Act (ARPA) allocation.
 Infrastructure improvements are an eligible use of ARPA funds to upgrade local water, sewer, and stormwater systems.

-While the BIL funding will provide a boost for Drinking Water SRF and Clean Water SRF programs, the programs have always been available to address public health issues in municipal water and sewer systems.
-Similarly, other federal programs such as the Community Development Block Grant (CDBG) infrastructure program and the U.S. Department of Agriculture (USDA) Rural Development (RD) infrastructure program provide funding for municipal water and sewer systems.
+While the BIL funding will provide a boost for the Drinking Water SRF and Clean Water SRF programs, the programs have always been available to address public health issues in municipal water and sewer systems.
+Similarly, other federal programs such as the Community Development Block Grant (CDBG) infrastructure program and the United States Department of Agriculture (USDA) Rural Development infrastructure program provide funding for municipal water and sewer systems.